Skip to main content

 Exercise acts through multiple pathways to enhance the efficacy of testosterone therapy.
 Its effects are observable in body composition, insulin sensitivity, and inflammatory status, all of which are reflected in TRT monitoring panels.
 The type and intensity of exercise are important variables.

 Resistance Training ∞ This is the most synergistic form of exercise to pair with TRT.
-The therapy provides an anabolic signal, and provides the stimulus.
+The therapy provides an anabolic signal, and resistance training provides the stimulus.
 This combination leads to a more profound increase in lean muscle mass than either intervention alone.
 From a monitoring perspective, this is critical.

-Muscle is a highly metabolic tissue that improves glucose disposal and insulin sensitivity.
-By increasing your muscle mass, you are effectively creating a larger “sink” for blood sugar, which helps to keep insulin levels stable and, in turn, helps to optimize SHBG.
 An increase in lean mass and a corresponding decrease in fat mass will also reduce overall aromatase activity, helping to control the conversion of testosterone to estrogen.
-This can mean a more favorable Testosterone-to-Estradiol ratio on your lab reports and a reduced need for an (AI) like Anastrozole.
+This can mean a more favorable Testosterone-to-Estradiol ratio on your lab reports and a reduced need for an aromatase inhibitor (AI) like Anastrozole.

-High-Intensity Interval Training (HIIT) ∞ HIIT is particularly effective at improving and promoting the loss of visceral adipose tissue.
+High-Intensity Interval Training (HIIT) ∞ HIIT is particularly effective at improving insulin sensitivity and promoting the loss of visceral adipose tissue.
 As discussed, visceral fat is a primary site of inflammation and aromatase activity.
 Reducing it is one of the most impactful things one can do to improve the safety and efficacy of TRT.
 The improvements in insulin function from HIIT also contribute to healthier SHBG levels, ensuring a greater proportion of your testosterone is in its free, usable form.

 Strategic exercise protocols amplify the anabolic signals of TRT while simultaneously improving the metabolic environment for optimal hormone balance.